Failing the CFA exam is devastating. I know because I have been there.

 The biggest reason I failed, in my opinion, was that I did not have enough time to study.
-I was working at a the internet team in an investment bank during the height of the dot com.
+I was working at an internet team in an investment bank during the height of the dot-com era.
 I barely had time to sleep, let alone study.

-I couldn’t recall the details but I must have left at least half of the review materials untouched.
+I can’t recall the details, but I must have left at least half of the review materials untouched.
 No one can pass this exam if you don’t at least skim through the materials.

-Lesson learned: the CFA exam (Level 2 and 3) is offered only once a year.
+Here’s what I learned: the CFA exam is only offered a few times a year.
 This inflexibility makes planning difficult because everything else in your life has to be planned around the exam, and it is often not possible.

-BUT, ask yourself — if you drop everything right now to have fun, how would you feel if in 9 months , when you have to stare down the Level 3 books and start the exam preparation all over again.
+But ask yourself — if you drop everything right now to have fun, how would you feel in 9 months when you have to stare down the Level 3 books and start the exam preparation all over again.